Holy See–Palestine relations: Benedict XVI

 Pope Benedict XVI visited Jordan and the Palestine Authority in 2009, although the trip had been put in doubt because of the ongoing infighting in the Gaza Strip.
 Pope Benedict paid special attention to the sufferings of people in the Holy Land, especially the Palestinian people.
 In May 2009, Benedict expressed support for a two-state solution of the Israeli–Palestinian conflict.

 On 24 October 2010, the final statement by the Synod of Bishops chaired by Benedict referred to "the necessary legal steps to put an end to the occupation of the different Arab territories", going on to say "Recourse to theological and biblical positions which use the word of God to wrongly justify injustices is not acceptable".
 It was well received by Palestinian diplomats, chief Palestinian negotiator Saeb Erekat stating, "we join the synod in their call to the international community to uphold the universal values of freedom, dignity and justice."
 Israel's Deputy Foreign Minister Danny Ayalon said that "The synod was hijacked by an anti-Israel majority".

 On 27 December 2012, the pope in a meeting with Palestinian president Abbas made an official endorsement of the UN General Assembly resolution which recognized Palestine as a non-member observer state.

 Francis

 Pope Francis visited the Palestinian Authority in May 2014 and expressed sympathy to the Palestinian cause.
-In May 2015, Palestinian president Mahmoud Abbas visited the Vatican.
-On 13 May 2015, the Vatican announced the intention to sign its first treaty with the State of Palestine after formally recognizing it as a state in February 2013.
+In May 2015, Palestinian president Mahmoud Abbas visited Vatican City.
+On 13 May 2015, Vatican City announced the intention to sign its first treaty with the State of Palestine after formally recognizing it as a state in February 2013.
 The Comprehensive Agreement between the Holy See and the State of Palestine was signed on 26 June 2015.
 Abbas visited the Vatican in January 2017, to open the Palestinian embassy to the Holy See.

-On 26 May 2014, a small box of crosses was set ablaze in the Dormition Abbey in Jerusalem.
-Witnesses believe this to have been an arson attempt.
+On 31 October 2016, with Pope Francis and President of The Lutheran World Federation, The Bishop Munib Younan from Evangelical Lutheran Church in Jordan and the Holy Land signed a Joint Statement commemorating the Reformation Day and Historical Reconciliation between the Lutheran and Roman Catholic Churches.
+The co-hosted service was the first of its kind in 500 years.

 At the same time Pope Francis was conducting a ceremony in the building next door in the upper room of King David's Tomb.

+Pope Francis and the Vatican generally condemned Israel's military operation in the Gaza during the 2023–present war, leading to complaints from Israel's government.
+Throughout the war, Francis has called for an immediate ceasefire, the release of all hostages, and a two-state solution.
+Francis described the killing of Nahida and Samar Anton as "terrorism".
+In 2024, Pope Francis suggested that the international community should study whether Israel's campaign in Gaza is a genocide of the Palestinian people.
+On December 7, 2024, Pope Francis dedicated a nativity scene in the Vatican where baby Jesus was lying on a Keffiyeh, the traditional Arab scarf.
+This incident was interpreted as a gesture towards the Palestinians.